-Firstly the court will calculate the total assets owned by both parties, including property, shares, cars, jewellery, savings, furniture etc. This includes things you brought into the relationship, those acquired during the relationship and also those purchased after separation.
+In property disputes, the court will work out the parties’ total assets owned by the parties, including property, shares, car, jewellery, savings, furniture, etc. The court will also ascertain the parties’ liabilities and superannuation entitlements.
+This includes things you brought into the relationship, those acquired during the relationship, and also those purchased after separation.

-Next the court will weigh up the contributions from both parties, including financial, non-financial, inheritances and assets brought into the relationship.
+Next the court will weigh up the contributions of the parties including financial, non-financial, contributions as homemaker and carer to any children, inheritances, and any assets brought into the relationship by the parties.

-Lastly the court will make a decision based on what is just and equitable to both parties.
+The court will make a final decision based on what is just and equitable to both parties.

 We can help

-Dealing with the complexities of property settlement is stressful but the consequences of not doing it properly can impact on the rest of your life.
-We are experienced negotiators, and will make sure that you get the best possible outcome.
+Dealing with the complexities of property settlement and/or parenting disputes is stressful but the consequences of not doing it properly can impact on the rest of your life.
+We are experienced negotiators and will make sure you get the best possible outcome.

 Contact us to discuss your particular situation with an experienced family lawyer in Gladstone.